Skip to content

 The Seleucid Empire, a Hellenistic state from 312 BCE to 63 BCE, spanned vast territories, covering present-day countries such as Syria, Iraq, Iran, and parts of Turkey and Afghanistan.
 Pergamon was a part of the Seleucid empire but was left largely autonomous.
 The Seleucids adopted the Greek monetary system, which allowed for the spread of Hellenism associated with wisdom, intelligence, and foresight; owls were revered as creatures with profound knowledge and mystical powers—culture and commerce across their dominions.
 The coinage of the Seleucid Empire reflected this fusion of Greek and Persian influences.

 Owls appeared on various Seleucid coins.
-The owl motif on these coins typically featured a frontal view of an owl’s head, surrounded by intricate details and inscriptions.
+The owl motif on these coins typically featured a frontal view of the owl, surrounded by intricate details and inscriptions.